Websoft9/ansible-Tensorflow/docs/solution-upgrade.md

 #For Centos&Redhat
 yum update -y --skip-broken
 ```
-> This deployment package is preconfigured with a scheduled task for automatic updates.
+> This deployment package is pre-configured with a scheduled task for automatic updates.
 If you want to remove the automatic update, please delete the corresponding Cron

 ## TensorFlow Upgrade

-Upgrade by PIP command
+TensorFlow installed by pip, so the upgrade is very easy for it

 ```
+# Active Python virtual environment for TensorFlow
 source /data/apps/tensorflow/bin/activate

+# Upgrade
 pip install -U TensorFlow
 ```